Mumbai: mid-day reporter thrashed, threatened; cops don't register FIR

-mid-day’s reporter Shirish Vaktania recounts his terrifying ordeal as three goons in a white car (MH-02-CB-6002) thrashed him and threatened to kill him on Saturday; however, this was not enough for police to register a case
+Shirish Vaktania recounts his terrifying ordeal as three goons in white car thrashed him and threatened to kill him on Saturday; this wasn’t enough for police to register a case

 It was 11 pm on Saturday night, and I was going home in a car along with a female friend.
 A white car tried to overtake my vehicle.
 As there was virtually no space for me to let it overtake my car, I drove at normal speed.

 Soon, the vehicle overtook my car and stopped.
 This happened near D Mart in Mahavir Nagar, Kandivli.
 Three men, around 30-35 years old, got out of the car, and, before I could even say anything, started hurling filthy abuses at me and my friend.
 When I asked them to mind their language, they turned violent.

 Who’s accountable, Mr CP?

 They slapped me while I was sitting in the car.
 One of them grabbed me by my collar, and dragged me out of my vehicle.
 My friend’s pleas to stop the beating had no impact.

 In a fit of rage, one of them said he was leaving to get “saaman” (street lingo for a weapon).
 That is when some onlookers intervened and I was saved in the nick of time.
 The trio threatened said they knew how to find me, since they knew my car’s licence plate number, and threatened to kill me.

 Since I am in charge of covering crime in the north zone of Mumbai, of which Kandivli is a part, for mid-day, I thought I could get police support.
 I was wrong.
 I had been assaulted by three men in the middle of the road; I had been issued death threats.
 But this was not reason enough for the police to register a case.